jklemens90/Terraform/Three Tier Architecture/README.md

 Use gitignore for .tfvars and state files.

-*In progress* Storing credentials in AWS Secrets Manager and then referencing the secret
+*In progress* -Storing credentials in AWS Secrets Manager and then referencing the secret

-*In progress* Encrypting the Terraform State
+*In progress* -Encrypting the Terraform State